 University of St Gallen MBA

 University of St Gallen is the leading business school in Switzerland.
 Students can take the program via the Nanyang-St Gallen Double Degree MBA.
 However, the cost of the program is quite high.
+In the year 2015, University of St Gallen was ranked 67th in Financial Times's Global MBA Rankings.
 Learn more.

 Fudan International MBA

 Fudan University, School of Management, is the business school of Fudan University, one of the oldest modern universities of the China.
 Its MBA program is internationally recognised and ranked within Financial Time's Top 100 Global MBA list.
+In 2015, Fudan University was ranked 55th by Financial Times.
 You can study for the MBA in Singapore through NUS S3 Asia MBA program.

 Korea University Business School MBA